Four Sensational Epsom Derbies – Memorable Moments Gone By

-The fact that Aboyeur’s 100/1 win - which would frighten the life out of modern-day online bookmakers - was the least shocking aspect of the 1913 Derby says plenty about one of the most infamous races ever run at Epsom or anywhere else.
+The fact that Aboyeur’s 100/1 win – which would frighten the life out of modern-day horse racing bookmakers – was the least shocking aspect of the 1913 Derby says plenty about one of the most infamous races ever run at Epsom or anywhere else for that matter.
 This was the race which was dubbed the Suffragette Derby after Emily Davison met her death by running into the path of Anmer, owned by King George V.

 It’s clear that Davison’s actions were meant to raise awareness of her cause, but debate as to whether her death was premeditated act of martyrdom in the name of the Suffragette movement, or a misguided publicity stunt in which her intention was to merely attach the Women's Social and Political Union colours to the King’s horse knowing such an act would make headlines around the world.

 The drama didn’t end at Tattenham corner, though, and the finish of the race was possibly the roughest of the century, with much bumping and boring among the leaders in the final furlong, most of it centering around hot favourite Craganour and rank outsider Aboyeur who finished first and second in that order in a bunched finish.